The demand for high quality women to join Boards has never been higher.

-The offering is built on a database of high-quality, high-potential women who are ready to take on their first Non-Executive role, developed by MWM through an extensive process of research and recommendations.
-The database includes women with exceptional experience and backgrounds in business and in other areas such as charity, government, and the law, and will continue to be updated as new candidates are identified.
-Drawing on this database, Women for Boards will work with FTSE 250 companies to identify suitable female Directors to join their Boards.
+As part of this, we have built a database of high-quality, high-potential women who are ready to take on their first Non-Executive role, developed through an extensive process of research and recommendations.
+The database includes women with exceptional experience and backgrounds in business and in other areas such as consulting, accountancy, the law, charity and government, and is continuously updated as new candidates are identified.